sdoria/SimpleSelfAttention/README.md

 The purpose of this repository is two-fold:
 - demonstrate improvements brought by the use of a self-attention layer in an image classification model.
-- introduce a new layer which I call SimpleSelfAttention
+- introduce a new layer which I call SimpleSelfAttention, which is a modified version of the SelfAttention described in [4]

 ## Updates